 I’m talking, of course, about spooky sweets!
 Gory goodies!
 Creepy candies!
 Whatever you want to call them, Halloween is prime time for gross-out, blood-and-guts desserts like Donut Hole Eyeballs, Zombie Brain Brownie Bites and Bloody Melting Chocolate Skulls!
 The gorier the better!

-I first made these Bloody Truffles years ago, for About.com (now The Spruce Eats) and they’ve proven to be surprisingly popular over the years.
-I guess everyone secretly loves tiny edible weapons in their food!
-They’re always one of my most popular Halloween pins, so I thought it was time to revisit an old friend and pull out the candy knives once more.
+I first made these bloody truffles years ago, and they’ve proven to be surprisingly popular–I guess everyone secretly loves tiny edible weapons in their food!

 I’ve updated the recipe and added an optional cherry component, and took step-by-step pictures to walk you through the whole thing.
 Let’s get started!